vlrprbttst/wutsapp/readme.md

 Check it out at www.wutsapp.net.

 # Contribute
 Please contribute with your funny conversations (either originals or transcribed from the web) with a *Pull Request* or via [email](mailto:omegaiori@gmail.com).
-The `.json` file with chat conversations is located in `data/chats.json`.
+The `.json` file with the chat conversations is located in `data/chats.json`.
 Contributions are **much** appreciated!

 # Installation